OrestesChZ/Globant--Challenge-Data-Engineer/README.md

 # Data Engineering Challenge - Globant

-This project is designed to meet the requirements of the Data Engineer challenge at Globant.
-It involves building a REST API to handle data migration from CSV files into an SQL database, performing batch transactions, and providing endpoints to explore and analyze the data.
+This project involves building a REST API to handle data migration from CSV files into an SQL database, performing batch transactions, and providing endpoints to explore and analyze the data.

 ## Project Structure